seenthattinker/demo/sredEligible.md

 [Form T661, Scientific Research and Experimental Development (SR&ED) Expenditures Claim](https://www.canada.ca/en/revenue-agency/services/forms-publications/forms/t661.html), requires SR&ED work to be claimed as SR&ED projects.
-As a result, claimants should be aware of the meaning of *project* in the context of SR&ED.
+As a result, claimants should be aware of the meaning of *project* &endash;in the context of SR&ED.